Business rates are payable on both occupied and unoccupied assessments. However, there are a number of reliefs and exemptions which may apply.

 *If you pay rates on other assessments they will be disregarded if their rateable value is £2,599 or lower, provided that the total of all your properties rateable values are £17,999 or less.

-Small businesses which qualify for this relief will have their rates calculated on a lower multiplier of £0.462p.
+Small businesses which qualify for this relief will have their rates calculated on a lower multiplier of £0.48p.
 Properties under £12,000 rateable value (RV) will get a further reduction as follows

-You must notify the Council of any change in circumstances within 4 weeks of the day after the change occurred.
+You must notify the council of any change in circumstances within four weeks of the day after the change occurred.
 These changes include

 - An increase in the rateable value of another property occupied by the ratepayer outside the area of the council granting the relief.